 One of the top-rated oval products, it works great to achieve a glam or natural makeup look.

 For those looking for a professional option, I highly recommend these.

-It comes with five pieces and one of them can be used for contouring around your nose and eyes.
+It comes in five pieces, and one of them can be used for contouring around your nose and eyes.

 What it is formulated WITHOUT:

-Artis brushes feature a handle designed to mimic the way your fingers move across your face ino rder to give you the best application.
+Artis brushes feature a handle designed to mimic how your fingers move across your face to give you the best application.